 So when I had my farm in Maryland, I was told by many that goats destroy fences and are magicians at getting out.
 So at the time I did not know if I should have any goats but in 2016, I decided to go against everything I was told and read and welcome 2 baby goats to the farm and well that was the absolute best decision as goats are awesome!
 Summer & Stormy were my first 2 baby goats, not rescues because I didn’t even know how to go about rescuing at that point, but from a local farm that took very good care of their animals and the babies were raised by their moms.
 I was able to see them at a week old and a few times more before welcoming them home at around 9 weeks old.
 Knowing what I know now, I hate that that they were pulled from their mom and that I wasn’t able to keep their family together.
 Also, as I see how goats are so often abused & neglected and are part of the dairy and meat industry, I consider Summer and Stormy rescues because any goat or farm animal that gets to live their life out to the fullest, safe and happy – well they are one of the lucky ones.
 Summer and Stormy are best friends.
 Stormy a little shy but she has come a long way.
 Summer has the striking black coat that is beautiful.
 It was absolute the best decision to welcome these 2 beautiful girls to my family.

 Summer's Birthday: March 7, 2016.
 Stormy's Birthday: March 18, 2016

-Stormy has an awesome Sponsor Mom while Summer is in need of a special sponsor.
+Stormy has an awesome Sponsor Mom and Summer now has loving Sponsor Parents.

 Liberty & Bell